-On this page, you can configure the Exposure measurement window, Exposure level, Exposure mode, Exposure time, and Gain control settings.
+On this page, you can set the Exposure measurement window, Exposure level, Exposure mode, Exposure time, Gain control, and Day/Night mode settings.
 You can configure two sets of Exposure settings: one for normal situations, the other for special situations, such as the day/night/schedule mode.